wch18735/AI_and_ASP/3. DSP review/README.md

 There are helpful notes to make you understand more clearly in the `pdf folder`.

 ## DFT Notes (N-Point)
+Following pages are personal notes.
+If you find something wrong, please make an issue in github.
+Conclusion of DFT is that it has to take N positive integer point which is resolution of frequency.
+Then selected points get a convolution with basic signal represented with N and k.
+In the pdf, `k` means resolution of frequency.
+For example, if our sampling frequency is 8,000Hz and we take 100 point DFT, this frequency resolution of DFT is going to be 80Hz.

 <p align="center"><img src="./img/AI_speech_3주차-01.jpg"></img></p>
 <p align="center"><img src="./img/AI_speech_3주차-03.jpg"></img></p>
 <p align="center"><img src="./img/AI_speech_3주차-04.jpg"></img></p>